Amnesialambs/learngit/readme.txt

-git is a distributed version control system git is free software distributed under the GPL
+git is distributed version control system git is free software distributed under the GPL git has amutable index called stage

-zwy is sb

-yc is big sb